guillermooo/sublime-undocs/source/reference/commands.rst

 	Makes the selection lower case.

 **title_case**
-	Capitalizes the selection's first charracter and turns the rest into lower case.
+	Capitalizes the selection's first character and turns the rest into lower case.

 **swap_case**
 	Swaps the case of each character in the selection.